• Skip to primary navigation

 The beauty of creating a dessert board is that you get to choose what goes on it based on a couple of different things:

-• Your theme – I went with a witch theme and witchy colors.
+• Your theme – I went with a witch theme and witchy colors but you could do a dessert board for any of these Halloween party themes!

 • Your tastes – Make the board what your family wants to eat for movie night.
 If you really like having sour candy at the movies, add sour candy to your board.
 I went with my son’s favorite frosted cookies, donuts, and gummy frogs because I knew they were things he’d actually enjoy!